Shakthi111203/Codora_Constructo/README.md

 ---

 Codora Constructo is an AI-powered web app builder.
-You walk in with a thought — typed, spoken, or a screenshot of an app you like — and walk out with a live-preview React application you can download.
+You walk in with a thought — typed, spoken or a screenshot of an app you like — and walk out with a live-preview React application you can download.

 ---